goFrendiAsgard/amalgam/README.md

 You can also enable kubernetes as well.

+> 📝 __Note:__ You probably don't need to enable kubernetes if you just want to run your services locally.

 ![Enable kubernetes](images/docker-desktop-enable-kubernetes.png)

 If you have EKS/GKE/AKS, and you don't want to run kubernetes locally, you can skip this step.